Real Life Robotics expands with new team, research grant, partners

 A lot has happened over the past year, with all of it appearing to point toward a solid trajectory.

-“We started off 2024 with a bang – with a really exciting story that has to potential to significantly change the current trajectory of Canadian small and medium businesses from coast to coast,” says CEO and Founder Cameron Waite.
+“We started off 2024 with a bang – with a really exciting story that has the potential to significantly change the current trajectory of Canadian small and medium businesses from coast to coast,” says CEO and Founder Cameron Waite.

 The story?
 Real Life Robotics (RLR) was one of eight Canadian startups selected by the Canadian Food Innovation Network to receive funding through its FoodTech Next program.
 FoodTech Next offers funding for early-stage Canadian technology firms who seek to be part of – or sell to – the wider food industry.
 Through this program, RLR will receive nearly $250,000 to test its solution in real-world environments and validate the return on investment for the food sector.